furrtek/MagicWandMods/README.md

 Start STVP, select STLINK as the programmer and STM8S003F3 as the device.

-Go in the OPTION BYTE tab, make sure ROP is set to OFF and hit program, this will reset the protection and wipe the original firmware.
+Go in the OPTION BYTE tab.
+Make sure ROP is set to OFF and AFR0 to "Port C6 Alternate Function".
+Hit program, this will reset the protection and wipe the original firmware.

 Back in the PROGRAM MEMORY tab, load main.ihx and hit program.